Your company has worked hard to build a stable base of customers, but what do you do when those customers inevitably drop off the sales funnel?

-So, with this example, you’d take 500 leads and divide it by 120 converted leads.
+So, with this example, you’d take 500 leads and divide them by 120 converted leads.
 That gives you a conversion rate of 4.17 percent, which is low for some industries.

-If you’re not quite pleased with your conversion rate, you might more closely study several metrics that can influence how many leads convert.
-Here are those metrics.
+If you’re not quite pleased with your conversion rates, you might more closely study several lead conversion metrics that can influence how many become converted leads.

 Opportunity Win Rates by Campaign

 If your company runs several campaigns at once, which is the most profitable in terms of win rates and conversions as lead conversion metrics?

 Lead conversion metrics such as opportunity win rates by campaign KPI can tell you.
 You can create a chart that denotes both the number of leads won in a percentage as well as the amount of money won.

 In the same vein are the opportunity win rates by lead source lead conversion metrics.
 Your lead source is the channel the lead used to find you, such as through the phone, trade show, social media, or your website.

 When you track this metric, you’re measuring which lead source is the most profitable in terms of conversions.